Visit the majestic monarch butterflies as they overwinter at Pismo State Beach Monarch Grove

 The declining monarch butterfly population has been a concern for scientists and butterfly enthusiasts since 2014 when a dramatic decline was observed in butterflies hibernating in Mexico.
 Scientists attribute the decline to the disappearance of the monarch milkweed plant, the only plant the monarch caterpillar will eat.
-Statewide 1995 butterflies were counted in January 2020, a chilling drop from the millions of Monarchs that used to overwinter at the various California sites.
+Statewide 1995 butterflies were counted in January 2020, a chilling drop from the millions of monarchs that used to overwinter at various California sites.

 Monarch butterflies leave their overwintering sites in the spring to breed and migrate north as far as Canada.
 They breed and hatch several generations on their way north, each generation living only a short time except for the last generation, which returns to their overwintering groves.
-The Western Monarch overwinters along the California Coast.
-The Monarch butterflies that overwinter in Mexico migrate through the eastern United States, then return to Mexico.
+The western monarch overwinters along the California Coast.
+The monarch butterflies that overwinter in Mexico migrate through the eastern United States, then return to Mexico.

-The best spots to see and learn more about the Monarch butterfly on the Central Coast are the Pismo Beach Butterfly Grove and the grove at Morro Bay State Park.
+The best spots to see and learn more about the monarch butterfly on the Central Coast are the Pismo Beach Butterfly Grove and the grove at Morro Bay State Park.